 We have indefinite lived trademark assets that are reviewed for impairment by performing a quantitative analysis, which occurs annually in the fourth quarter, utilizing balances as of October 1, or whenever events or changes in circumstances indicate that the carrying value of an asset may not be recoverable.
 Recoverability is measured by a comparison of the carrying amount to future net discounted cash flows expected to be generated by the associated asset.
-If such assets are determined to be impaired, the impairment to be recognized is measured by the amount by which the carrying amount exceeds the fair market value of the assets.
-No impairment charges were recorded in any of the periods presented.
+During the three months ended September 30, 2022, management determined that a triggering event occurred, indicating that it was more likely than not the fair value of the ApiFix trademark asset was less than the carrying value.
+As such, the company completed a quantitative analysis whereby we determined the fair value of the trademark asset associated with our ApiFix acquisition was below the carrying value.
+We recorded a \$3,609 impairment charge in the three months ended September 30, 2022.
+No impairment charges were recorded in any other period presented.